saikesavvyas/CliniX/README.md

 1.  **Dashboard View:** See the active power source, battery percentage, solar output, and load.
 2.  **Historical Data:** View charts for energy usage and source availability over time.
 3.  **Manual Control:** Authorized users can manually force a source switch or manage load tiers.
+4.  **Multi-Lingual:** Available in regional languages for local use.

 ## Project Structure
 ```bash
 /CliniX/